Michie O'Day

 When I was younger, the beginning of the school year always felt more like the New Year than January 1st.
 Perspective and sensibilities change over time, and I am happy to be starting this year with a nice mix of excitement, peace and energy.
 As I look out my window this snowy morning and reflect on the events that brought me to Portland, the past three years are revealed as a time with significant loss and adjustment.
 Such is life.
 It slowed down my painting, but also brought new appreciation and depth to my work, and I am grateful for that.

 While the vistas in Stonington were broad, powerful and magical, I find many scenes of tenderness - an implied intimacy and a sense of dwelling - as I walk around my neighborhood here in Portland.
 These stories please me just as much as the epics of Stonington, and my first Portland painting is underway.
-For a preview of what's to come, please take a look at the City gallery on this website.
+Meanwhile, I'm pleased to share another new painting....

 Bello Piccione is a pigeon I spied on an early morning walk in Italy seven years ago - although I waited until 2011 to paint him.
 I loved his colors and ownership of the crumbling window ledge.
 Painting him on wood panel felt right given the antiquity of the 14th century manse where he perched.